absakran01/BelotGameEngine/etc/Rules.md

 ## 2. Bidding

 The point of the dealing is to determine which game is going to be played out.
-Here are the possible games:
+Here are the possible games:-----SHOULD ADD BUYING

 ### 2.1 Specific trump game.